|hope college > academic departments > pre-professional|

 Pre-Medical Track at Hope College

 Do I need to know the medical profession (i.e., shadow, work or volunteer)?

-YES.
-Medical school admission committees want to see that a student has learned about the medical profession through first-hand, medically related experience.
-During your summers or school year, you should volunteer or work in a health care setting, such as hospital, health clinic or nursing home.
+Medical school admission committees want to see that you are learning about the medical profession through first-hand, medically related experience.
+During your breaks (summers or school yea), you should work/volunteer in a health care setting, such as hospital, health clinic or nursing home.
 You should also be shadowing physicians in primary care and specialities, so you can get a feel for what a doctor does on a daily basis.
+You should also being shadowing and observing other health care professionals so you know what members of the health care team are doing.

-Medical school admission committees also look at a student's experiences for evidence that the student is committed to serving and helping others; working on teams; possesses integrity, adaptability, reliability and ability to take feedback.
-They also expect that a student is able to work effectively with people from diverse backgrounds.
-It's up to you to demonstrate these attributes!
+Medical school admission committees also look for evidence that you are committed to serving and helping others; working on teams; possess integrity, adaptability, reliability and ability to take feedback.
+They also expect that you are able to work effectively with people from diverse backgrounds.
+It's up to you to demonstrate these attributes during your college years!

 How do I learn more about US Medical Schools?